 The benefits of eating organic foods have been well chronicled.
 Organic foods have not been genetically modified.
-Produce doesn’t contain chemical pesticides and meats are free hormones and antibiotics.
-And our soil and drinking water thrive.
+Produce doesn’t contain chemical pesticides and meats are free from hormones and antibiotics.
+Our soil and drinking water thrive.
 All of these things amount to healthier people and a healthier planet.

 Check for manufacturer coupons.